Savinoff94/frontend-home-assignment/Reflection.md

 - Each article consisted of an image and text.
 - I had to write a script that substituted the image with a video, but not for every image.
 - For example, I substituted the image in one article, then skipped images within a certain radius, and continued until the end of the page.

+It took me  a little longer than 3 hours